Covid-19 Risk Reduction Policy and Procedures

 Hand washing signs will be posted in all Washrooms.
 Touchless trash receptacles, soap dispensers and paper towel dispensers are used.
 Washrooms will be more thoroughly cleaned twice per day with common contact points wiped down each time a therapist uses the washroom to wash their own hands.

-As an extra measure of precaution we will record cleaning activities on a cleaning log to ensure a more regular protocol of cleaning and disinfecting is being followed.
+As an extra measure of precaution we will record cleaning activities when receptionists clean the common spaces in the clinic on a cleaning log to ensure a more regular protocol of cleaning and disinfecting is being followed.

 Social distancing cannot be upheld during certain therapies like physio or massage therapy treatment.
 PPE is in short supply even for those on the front line and we cannot create competition for those items.
 Additionally, some insurers will require that the following Items are required OR recommended OR unnecessary for use in massage therapy practice:

-We will be encouraging emailed receipts and will be encouraging taking tap payment for services under $100
+We will be encouraging emailed receipts and will be encouraging taking tap payment for credit cards though debit cards may not tap over $100.
+We thoroughly clean our POS payment terminal after hands-on use.